devonfw-forge/devon4flutter-non-bloc-arch/pages/140-Asynchronous-Flutter.md

 *Codesnippt 17: Simplified Wisgen WisdomBLoC [(Faust 2019)](https://github.com/Fasust/wisgen)*

 We create a stream builder in the beginning and expose the stream itself to enable the UI to subscribe to it.
 We also open up a private sink, so we can easily add thinks to the stream.
-When ever the *publishMoreWisdom()* function is called, the BLoC request more wisdom from the API, waits until it is fetched and the publishes it to the stream.
+When ever the *publishMoreWisdom()* function is called, the BLoC request more wisdom from the API, waits until they are fetched and then publishes them to the stream.
 Let’s look at the UI side of thing.
 This is a simplified version of the WisdomFeed in Wisgen:

 ``` dart
 class WisdomFeedState extends State<WisdomFeed> {